yohasebe/wp2txt/docs/INDEXES.md

 | `extract_corpus` | Filtered or explicit-title extraction to JSONL + reproducibility sidecar; optional RAG chunking |
 | `start_extract_job` / `job_status` / `cancel_job` / `list_jobs` | Background jobs for large extractions |

-### Design principles

-- **Division of labor**: the tool does mechanical, exhaustive narrowing and counting;
-  semantic judgment is left to the LLM.
-The LLM never has to count.
+### What happens when your assistant uses these tools

+- **Filtering and counting run over the whole dump**, and your assistant reads the result rather than tallying articles itself.
-- **Context economy**: large results go to disk; the model receives a summary plus a 3-record sample, never the full corpus.
+- **Large results are written to a file**; the reply carries a summary and a short sample.
+  Your corpus lands on disk intact instead of being paraphrased through the chat.
-- **Reproducibility**: every extraction and file-writing query records the dump version, the query, and any alias sets in a `.meta.json` sidecar.
+- **Extractions are traceable.** Extractions and file-writing queries leave a `.meta.json` next to the output recording the dump version, the query, and any alias sets used, so you can reproduce or cite the result later.
-- **Guardrails**: SQL is screened and executed read-only in a killable subprocess;
-  alias sets are re-verified server-side before saving; output paths are confined to the server's output directory.
+- **The tools cannot change your data.** Queries run read-only and are stopped after 30 seconds, saved alias sets are re-checked before being stored, and files can only be written under the server's output directory — worth knowing if you plan to let an assistant work unattended.

 ## 5. Cross-language SQL